Thibaut Van Acker: KSV Roeselare

 Following the expiry of his contract in June 2016, Van Acker joined K.S.V.
 Roeselare on a two-year contract.
 He made his debut for the club on 5 August 2016 in a 2–2 draw at home to Lierse S.K., before going on to make 23 league appearances during the 2016–17 season, scoring once.
 After making 31 league appearances and scoring 3 goals during the 2017–18 season, his contract was extended by a further year.
 During the 2018–19 season, he made 25 league appearances dor Roeselare, in which he scored 4 goals.

 MVV

 In September 2019, Van Acker joined Eerste Divisie club MVV Maastricht on a one-year contract.
 Van Acker made his debut for MVV Maastricht on 13 September 2019 in a 2–1 defeat at home to SC Telstar, before going on to make 24 appearances for the club during the season, though he did not score.
 In June 2020, Van Acker signed a one-year contract extension.

 Lierse Kempenzonen

 On 13 April 2021, Van Acker signed a two-year contract with Lierse Kempenzonen in the Belgian First Division B.

+Deinze

+Van Acker joined Deinze in the summer of 2024.
+He left the club in December 2024 after Deinze was declared bankrupt and ceased operations.

+Club NXT

+On 20 January 2025, Van Acker joined Club NXT in the Challenger Pro League, where also would be a young coach in the club.